Orange Grove Public School Preschool - why families love our public preschool.

 Attendance

-Public preschools enrol children the year before they start big school.
+Public preschools enrol children for one year only, the year before they start school.

 Meals